bernardjhuang/gamerunnersnews/_posts/2014-11-19-the-shackles-of-elo-hell.md

 Of course, there is Spell Animation Cancelling as well.
 Champions, such as Riven, can truly shine by taking full advantage of this to be casting 2 or even 3 Spells simultaneously!
 Experiment around and figure out the limits of your Champion when casting.

 What's the best way to improve mechanics?
-Well, since mechanics varies from Champion to Champion, this means we should be maining a role!
+Well, since mechanics varies from Champion to Champion, this means we should be consistently maining a role!

 Mastering a lane is as equally difficult of a task.
 It's not something that can be taken half-hearted.
 It's something obtained through the experiences of many, many games of trial and error.
 For example, we need to know the approximate time the enemy jungler will gank, when to shove our lane or when to freeze, when to play passive or active based on our positioning, etc...
-This will all come through experience if we main a lane!
+This can only come through experience if we consistently main a lane!

 Yet, we try to buy every Champion in the game and "master" all lanes.
 Think about it.
 If we play only perhaps a 1/5 of how much the pros play, can we say that we have 300+ games on a single Champion or 1000+ games in a single lane?
+If LCS Players can't master everything, then that means we probably can't as well.
+This is a weakness of the meta we can take advantage of!

-Additionally, if we get our main role, we'll probably win because there is a high statistical chance that we will play against something that is just "filling" or someone that hasn't mastered the lane.
-We'll also know how to more gold-efficient with our gold if we know the perfect item build.
-More on this later.
+Just imagine.
+If we get our main role, we'll probably win.
+Because of meta standards, there is a high statistical chance that we will play against a Summoner that is just "filling."
+Most likely, the Summoner we play against hasn't mastered your lane.
+This is why maining a lane is so powerful.

 ## Be Aggressive At Champion-Selection